tambetm/TSCL/minecraft/readme.txt

 =====

 The best way is to set up separate servers for running Minecraft instances and for training.
-Minecraft server should have 2x cores the number of runners you use, i.e. for 10 runners it should be 20 cores.
+Given the number of runners you are using, Minecraft server should have twice as many cores, i.e. for 10 runners it should be 20 cores.
 Training server should have GPU.
-If the training server has several GPUs, you can run several parallel training sessions from the same machine, but each should have separate server for Minecraft instances.
+If the training server has several GPUs, you can run several parallel training sessions on the same machine, but each should have separate server for Minecraft instances.
 For example to run 3 training sessions in parallel with 10 runners each, you need one machine with 3 GPUs plus 3 machines with 20 CPU cores each.

 Minecraft installation
 ======================